Web mapping applications

 - DOC tracks, huts, campsites

 - freedom camping (prohibited and restricted areas)

 - deer and pest distribution (NZ)

 Zipped ESRI shapefiles can be downloaded.

-There are many options for exploring geospatial data.
-Here are a few free apps we know of:
+There are many options for exploring geospatial data including:

 - QGIS – an open source geographic information system.